akmn35/new.dist/README.md

 #> [1] 1.637047
 ```

-`romd` random generation for the muth distribution with alpha
+`romd` Random generation for the Muth Distribution with alpha parameter.
-parameters.

 ``` r
 library(new.dist)